 Cape Town, February 10th, 2020

-This February (10-14th), the University of Cape Town’s Graduate School of Business (UCT GSB) plays host to the third edition of Open Africa Power (OAP), a novel academic training partnership started by Enel Foundation to empower a new generation of leaders to drive Africa’s energy transition.
+The University of Cape Town’s Graduate School of Business (UCT GSB) played host to the opening training module of the third edition of Open Africa Power (OAP), a novel academic partnership started by Enel Foundation to empower a new generation of leaders to drive Africa’s energy transition.

 Held in South Africa for the first time after visiting Kenya and Ethiopia, OAP 2020 involves a record number of 61 students from 16 African nations.
-More than two-fifths of the participants are women, confirming the initiative’s focus on international as well as gender diversity, and providing a concrete demonstration of African women’s emerging role in the clean energy transition.
+More than two-fifths of the participants to the training from February 10-14th were women, confirming the initiative’s focus on international as well as gender diversity, and providing a concrete demonstration of African women’s emerging role in the clean energy transition.

 During the inauguration of the programme at the newly built Academic Conference Centre of UCT GSB on February 10, Enel Foundation and Nelson Mandela Foundation also unveiled their new partnership.
 The 2020 edition of Open Africa Power was dedicated to Madiba in recognition of the program’s promotion of sustainable solutions to critical social problems and its contribution to the vision of a just society, capable of learning from its past and listening to all its voices.
 The partnership also includes the launch of the “Nelson Mandela Foundation OAP Prize”, granted every year by both institutions to the best student of the program based not only on academic merits but also on the student’s social commitments in giving back to the community.